 Eggs shouldn't be exposed to extreme cold as they can freeze in their shells and then crack.
 If this happens, they should be tossed.
 Here are 8 tips to keep your car safe in winter.

 It should be obvious, but never leave cash in your vehicle.
 Leaving cold, hard cash within view is an invitation to would-be thieves.
-Try this handy pen cash stash.
+Here are 18 things car thieves won't tell you.

 Extreme cold can cause musical instruments to go out of tune.
 The cold air can also cause some instruments, such as those made of wood, to shrink and even crack, according to The Real School of Music.